 Our backrest may not work well on a traditional bike either since you have to lean forward to reach the handlebars which would pull you away from the backrest.
 If you got longer handlebars to sit upright, the steering may be compromised because the head tube angle is too upright compared to a Day 6.
 You would also have to get new cables made since they would be too short.

 In addition, our seat post is larger and at a different angle than most bicycles so the backrest clamp would either not fit (if your seat post is smaller than ours (30.4mm) you can use a shim to get the right diameter) or it would be at the wrong angle and push you forward.
 (The Day 6 has a more reclined seat post angle)

 By the time you modified your current bicycle you may have more money in it than would be reasonable and you may be somewhat compromised.

 We can sell you the parts and if they don’t work on your bike/trike, you can send them back to us.

-Q: What kind of bike rack can I use to transport my Day 6?
+Q: What kind of bike rack can be used to transport my Day 6?

 A: The best kind of carriers are the ones that allow you to set the bike on its tires.
 These tray style carriers require either a 2″ or 1 1/4″ receiver.
 The 2″ receivers are more stable.